E-mail: email@example.com: firstname.lastname@example.org

 I am a full member of the League of Canadian Poets.

-I have had three poems nominated for Sundress Publications “Best of the Net” 2015: Indiana Voice Journal, May 2015 – one poem nominated; Juxtaprose Literary Magazine, April 2015 – two poems nominated.
+I have been nominated three times for Sundress Publications “Best of the Net” 2015: Indiana Voice Journal, May 2015 – one poem nominated; Juxtaprose Literary Magazine, April 2015 – two poems nominated.

 Some of places my work has appeared in include Parabola (Alone & Together print issue summer 2012); Elephant Journal; Literary Orphans; Blue Fifth Review; The American Aesthetic, Agave Magazine; JuxtaProse Literary Magazine, South Florida Arts Journal; Gris-Gris; New Binary Press Anthology; The Brooklyn Voice; Straylight Literary Magazine; The Milo Review; Foliate Oak Literary Magazine; The Antigonish Review; Dalhousie Review; The New Quarterly; Wascana Review; Poetry Nottingham International; The Cape Rock; Ayris; Journal of Contemporary Anglo-Scandinavian Poetry; The Toronto Quarterly; Fogged Clarity, Boston Poetry Magazine; Decanto; White Wall Review.

 My book Somewhere Falling was published by Beach Holme Publishers, a Porcepic Book, in Vancouver in 1995.
-Since then, twelve other books of my poetry and seven collections have been published with Edge Unlimited Publishing.
+Since then, sixteen other books of my poetry and five collections have been published with Edge Unlimited Publishing.

 Prior to the publication of Somewhere Falling I had a poetry book published, Common Dream, and four chapbooks published by The Plowman.